conankiz/AutoInstallLocalPrinterUsingTCP/README.md

 cscript C:\hp\scripts\Prnmngr.vbs -a -p Our Site - Checkin Dept - Ricoh 4002 -m RICOH Aficio MP 4002 PCL 5e -r IP_192.168.1.200
 <a name="tongket"></a>
 ## Summary
+The above article I summarize the knowledge gained when using windows for my work (sys admin), hope it helps you a bit.

+Certainly the article there are many shortcomings, looking for sympathy and submit feedback for me to complete more.

 Contact me:
 - Email: manhhungbl@gmail.com
 - Skype: spyerx3